Robinlovelace/robinlovelace.website/barca-blog.md

 barely be greater.
 Bicycles are generally permitted to go where they please, and the bicycle paths tend only to provide general guidance.
-The above photo is a good example of this: one can choose whether to go in the dedicated bike lane or, because the pavement is wide and relatively empty, can equally meander accross the pedestrian zone.
+The above photo is a good example of this: one can choose whether to go in the dedicated bike lane or, because the pavement is wide and relatively empty, can equally meander across the pedestrian zone.
 The fact that this is tolerated makes cycling in Barcelona feel liberating compared with other cities where one is corralled into small spaces.